-I worked at the high school level exclusively with at-risk students.
+I worked exclusively with at-risk students at a large high school.
 I helped ensure they had appropriate teachers and classes to meet their needs.
-I counseled with them one-on-one about personal issues to ensure they could stay focused at school and could do their best.
+I counseled with them one-on-one about personal issues so they could stay focused at school and could do their best.
 In addition, I worked at an alternative high school site in group settings.
 I facilitated small counseling groups for teen moms in this setting.
 I thoroughly understand the issues facing students who are at-risk for not graduating.

 "Dear Ms. Everett,